devonorourke/mysosoup/docs/database_construction.md

 Writing output file 100%
 ```

+We repeated the above process for the chordate records.
+The dereplicated arthropod and chordate records were used to create a reference database that also included the host sequences.
+The final database consisting of arthropod, chordate, and host records includes **1,963,230** distinct sequences.

 ## Formatting data for QIIME import
 Two files are required for importing into QIIME2 to perform classification: (1) a taxonomy file, and (2) a fasta file.
 The taxonomy file uses the same 2 column format as the `outmap.txt` file, except we're only going to retain the records present in the dereplicated dataset.
 The `boldCOI.derep.fasta` file contains the correct format for import.
-We performed the same function below for the arthropod and chordate records separately; these records can be merged within QIIME2 to make a single Chordate+Arthropod record.
+We performed the same function below for the arthropod and chordate records separately to create separate taxonomy and fasta files initially, but their records were then combined to create a single database that was imported into QIIME.

 The following illustrates how to perform the QIIME2 reformatting for arthropod records; the same process is repeated for chordate records.

 First, we make a temporary list of all the sequenceID values from the headers of the `boldCOI.derep.fasta` file, then use that as a list to query the matches in the `outmap.txt` file to generate the taxonomy file we want:
 ```